sphincs/parallel-sphincsplus/README.md

 - It is multithreaded; that is, it can split the job of producing a signature over several threads

 - It can support multiple parameter sets at once

+It does assume that you have the AVX2 and AES_NI instructions available - if not, well, I'll refer you to the Sphincs+ reference code...